Tattoo Meaning

 What does a butterfly tattoo mean?

 Most commonly transformation, renewal, and femininity.
-Specific cultural traditions: Japanese chō for marital bond, Mexican monarch-butterfly for Día de los Muertos, Greek psyche allegorical.
-See our butterfly spirit-animal page for the full tradition treatment.
+Specific cultural traditions: Japanese chō for marital bond, Mexican monarch-butterfly for Día de los Muertos, Greek psyche allegorical (Apuleius, Plato Phaedo).
+The design's meaning shifts substantially by style choice, Japanese, Mexican, or Western determines the symbolic register.

 Sources